 - A Nutcracker Musical (One day only – Dec 17th 4- 5pm.) at Creating Arts Company

 - Independent Shakespeare Company Presents A Christmas Carol with Charles Dickens (Atwater Dec 7-23)

 - An American Christmas (Dec 16- 11:30 and 2:30)

 - Kidspace “A Christmas Carol” by A Noise Within’s production.
 (Dec 3 – 10:30 a.m.)

 Snow Day LA

-New to the LA Snow scene this year is Snow Day LA which is brought to us by two friends (RJ Hurley & Joe Martin).
+New to the LA Snow scene last year was the fantastical Snow Day LA which is brought to us by two friends (RJ Hurley & Joe Martin).
 They both grew up in winter snow and wanted to bring that tradition to LA.
 Spread over 9 acres, there are bubble machines manufacturing “LA snow” for perfect photo opportunities.
 There is a pseudo snow tubing hill, a fake snowman forest and a small patch of real life snow to get cold fingers while making snowballs!
-It is not a cheap affair at $24 per adult and $15 per child, but it’s a fun night out if you go early before the crowds!
+It is not a cheap affair with prices starting at $16 per person for admission only with extra add-ons costing more, but it’s a fun night out if you go early before the crowds!

 Snow at the Americana